 Knowledge of the Pen Tool is required throughout the initial steps.
 Here you can find very useful templates to practice Pen Tool techniques with, which will get you going very well.

 This is my first-ever tutorial attempt, and I've tried to condense the steps as much as possible.
-So if you get lost, you can download the sample PSD from the Plus members download area to get more insight.
-This one is for a rainy day (or two)!!
+This one is for a rainy day (or two)!

 Instead of the background, we will first build all the base vector shapes using the Pen Tool (P).
 All vector shapes will reside on their own layers.

-In Photoshop begin with the basic setup, which in my case was destined for lithographic output.
+In Adobe Photoshop, begin with the basic setup, which in my case was destined for lithographic output.

 Using the Pen Tool (P), in shape-layer mode, begin to construct the lighter into sections (eight total), using the reference image for rough guidance.
 It doesn't have to be exact the first time because shape layers are further editable using the Pen Tool and its associated tools.
 The color-coded image below indicates layer ordering, which is important.
 The main plastic case is at the bottom.
 The very top has a text layer for a bit of personalization.
 I chose my screen name "apepp" using the font Helvetica Neue Condensed Bold.